The Residence Hall Conduct Board

 - Meet as a member of the Residence Hall Conduct Board on a weekly basis for regular conduct meetings.

 The Residence Hall Conduct Board meets one to two times a week for no more than three hours each time to hear various residence hall conduct cases.
 The Residence Hall Conduct Board has jurisdiction over any registered Utica College student who allegedly violates rules and regulations on residential property.
-If you are interested in becoming a member of the Residence Hall Conduct Board, please contact the Dean of Students, Alane Varga ( x3100, email@example.com).
+If you are interested in becoming a member of the Residence Hall Conduct Board, please download an application or contact the Dean of Students, Alane Varga ( x3100, email@example.com).